 Locality name: A short description of the state or local tax being paid.

 Social security tax: Usually a 12.4% deduction, with 6.2% coming out of the employee's wages and 6.2% coming out of your own.
 There is a maximum amount that can be taxed, but it changes by year.
-Up to date, information on these tax rates can be found here.
+Up to date, information on these tax rates can be found on the IRS website.

 Medicare tax: Typically, a 2.9% tax in total, with 1.45% coming from the employee and 1.45% coming from you.